Displaying present location in the site.

 • 4

-The number of wholly owned subsidiaries in Japan, excluding application to subsidiaries and affiliates defined under the Act for Promotion of Employment of Persons with Disabilities , is 13 in 2020 through 2022, 12 in 2023, and 12 in 2024.
+The number of wholly owned subsidiaries in Japan, excluding application to subsidiaries and affiliates defined under the Act for Promotion of Employment of Persons with Disabilities, was 13 in 2022, 12 in 2023, 12 in 2024, and 13 in 2025.

 Indicators for Promoting Global Recruitment of Human Resources